Last Updated on

 10. Drinking Lots and Lots of Water

 Moisturising your skin is so very important, just as much as gulping down the gallons are!
 Hydrating your skin from within flushes out toxins from your body, clearing out acne by balancing the oils on your face, and also helping to reduce wrinkles.
 It is recommended that women drink at least 1.6 litres of water a day and men drink about 2 litres.
 But that doesn’t mean you should chug it all in one go, as your body will expel it pretty soon.
-Keep spacing out your water consumption throughout the day to make sure your body can soak it all in.
+Keep spacing out your water consumption throughout the day to make sure your body can soak it all in for truly the best remedy for glowing skin in Winter.

 Important Tip – Reduce your time in the shower or bath.